RandomEF/Abrupt-Animus/NEA/Dialogue System.md

 Dialogue sections will be marked in \[]
 	These will allow for multiple interacts
-	A number at the end of the dialog section will mark the number interact it is The final one will repeat
+	The final one will repeat
-Choices are marked with | where the first choice is considered the title Variables which can point to external events will be marked with @ and its value will be checked with the basic comparison operators
+	-> will take the the lines to the next section Choices are marked with | where the first choice is considered the title Variables which can point to external events will be marked with @ and its value will be checked with the basic comparison operators
 	Using a -> the 'if' statement can be redirected to a dialogue section